 If there is something that I didn’t expect from Peru, it was the desert.
-Desert all the way along the west Pacific coast.
+Desert all the way along the western Pacific coast.
 After being cold for a week in Ecuador, we descended from lush green Andean hills, entering Peru in what looked like a forgotten moonscape with long stretches of sand dunes, succulents, deformed dry trees and strange man-made structures.
-Along the Pan-American highway in this unexpected desert there are different sizes unfinished houses, and kilometers of some strange structures of walls without roofs.
+Along the Pan-American highway in this unexpected desert, there are different sizes of unfinished houses and kilometres of strange structures of walls without roofs.
 When I asked our host later that night what is the name of that desert, he very convincingly answered that this is not a desert at all.
-According to Wikipedia, this is Sechura desert and it is a subject of occasional flooding.
+According to Wikipedia, this is the Sechura desert and it is a subject of occasional flooding.
 This is the reason the locals do not agree with the desert definition.

 The dryness, the dust, the hostile conditions and the poor lifestyle are something I could accept.
 It’s like that in many parts of the world, including Colombia and Ecuador we just crossed.
 What I cannot understand are the miles of roadside garbage piles along the highway.
 They reminded me of long forgotten quote by Karl Marx, learned in my socialistic youth: “It is not the consciousness of men that determines their being, but, on the contrary, their social being that determines their consciousness.”

-And by the way, the Pacific ocean here, along Peru coast is vast, strangely beautiful and cold.
+And by the way, the Pacific Ocean here, along Peru’s coast is vast, strangely beautiful and cold.
 What is with the cold on this continent?
 I think it’s everywhere!
 Or it’s just me.

 Driving in Peru could be a lot of fun.
-If some of my Indian friends watches the video below, please let me know if I’m ready to drive in Mumbai.
+If some of my Indian friends watch the video below, please let me know if I’m ready to drive in Mumbai.

-Thanks to Google, we kind of got lost and drove for couple of hours on a dirt road across the mountains without any other vehicles around.
-We kind of made it, but looks like couple of other guys didn’t do well on this road.
+Thanks to Google, we kind of got lost and drove for a couple of hours on a dirt road across the mountains without any other vehicles around.
+We kind of made it but looks like a couple of other guys didn’t do well on this road.

 Marinela didn’t like the name of this beautiful hotel and we didn’t stay there.
 Maybe next Halloween.